phpkidindia/select-and-share/readme.txt

 == Installation ==

 * Upload the plugin files to the '/wp-content/plugins/' directory
 * Activate the plugin through the 'Plugins' menu in WordPress

+== Changelog ==
 = 1.0.0 =
 First Release

+== Upgrade Notice ==

+* The next upgrade will happen with facebook and other social network sites

+== Frequently Asked Questions ==

+= Does this plugin depends upon any js library ? =

+No it works on plain javascript so it will be working fine with all platforms.